 They don't have to.

-50 Republicans, if they stay united, that that is not a given in any way, especially when you have Ben Sass, the jackass and Mint Romney and Lisa Murkowski is part of your coalition of the Republican Party.
+50 Republicans, if they stay united, that is not a given in any way, especially when you have Ben Sass the jackass and Mint Romney and Lisa Murkowski as part of your coalition of the Republican Party.

-Joe Manchin is trying somewhat, but he's you know not really succeeding.
+Joe Manchin is trying somewhat, but he's not really succeeding.

-But Republicans, if they did stick together, and any of these issues that the Democrats want to push that is a power grab that Joe didn't spend any time talking about last night in this meandering, dull, boring, ridiculously boring speech, um, full of a socialist wish list.
+But Republicans, if they did stick together and any of these issues that the Democrats want to push, that is a power grab that Joe didn't spend any time talking about last night in this meandering, dull, boring, ridiculously boring speech full of a socialist wish list.

-I mean, this speech was uh this this is what I would expect from uh President Ocasio Cortez, the squad.
+I mean, this speech was, this is what I would expect from President Ocasio-Cortez, the squad.

 He's adopted Bernie Sanders' agenda completely.

-And but that was what the Bernie Biden manifesto is all about.
+But that was what the Bernie Biden Manifesto is all about.

-But I would not expect that anybody would would I that I never thought in my lifetime we've had such we'd have such a radical list of of radical socialist ideas uh in this country.
+But I would not expect that anybody would, I never thought in my lifetime we've had such, we'd have such a radical list of radical socialist ideas in this country.

 Because this is exactly what it is.